 - For software, we can design look-and-feel in collaboration with code developers.
 That can include the UX or just the graphical assets, as needed.

 - For select projects, we may provide technical documentation.
 For some, this dovetails with the task of scoping the interface.

 In lieu of a dissertation, we offer this succinct way of thinking about them:

-- The user interface (UI) is the visual appearance and arrangement of the controls and content.
+- UI — the visual appearance and arrangement of the controls and content.

-Since those days, Marlin has consistently advocated for improved human-machine interfaces.
+Since those days, Marlin has consistently pressed for improved human-machine interfaces.